-Our portfolio has a "Walkability Score" of 78 which is considered "Very Walkable" where most errands can be accomplished on foot.
+Our portfolio has a "Walk Score" of 78.
+It is considered "Very Walkable", which is the second highest level achievable, where most errands can be accomplished on foot.

-Average population density within a five-kilometre radius of each of our properties, up 89,000 or 43% from December 2016 making us a leader in North America on this metric.
+Average population density within a five-kilometre radius of each of our properties, up 96,000 or 47% from December 2016 making us a leader in North America on this metric.